When Shape Matters: Deformations of Tiling Spaces: Substitution Tiling Spaces

 Closely related to self-similar tilings are pseudo-self-similar tilings.
 A tiling $x$ is pseudo-self-similar if, for some scaling factor $\lambda$, $\lambda x$ and $x$ are MLD.
 Natalie Priebe Frank and Boris Solomyak \cite{PS} have shown that every pseudo-self-similar planar tiling with polygonal tiles is MLD to a self-similar tiling.
 However, the tiles of the self-similar tiling may not be polygonal; rather, they may have fractile boundaries.
 Conversely, Natalie Priebe Frank \cite{Pr} showed (in arbitrary dimension) that each self-similar tiling (with tiles of arbitrary shape) is MLD to a pseudo-self-similar tiling with polyhedral tiles meeting full-face to full-face.

 Orbit closures of pseudo-self-similar tilings may also be viewed as coming from a substitution-with-amalgamation.
-This is a prescription for replacing each rescaled prototile $\lambda t$ by a collection of tiles, such that the images of the different tiles in a tiling do not overlap and do not leave any gaps.
+A substitution-with-amalgamation is the composition of a linear rescaling and a local map.
+The local map is a prescription for replacing each rescaled prototile $\lambda t$ by a collection of tiles, such that the resulting tiles do not overlap and do not leave any gaps.
 As with an ordinary substitution, $\sigma$ extends to a homeomorphism $\calT \mapsto \calT$.
-The only difference is that the tiles of $\sigma(x)$ may stick in and out of the tiles of $\lambda x$.
+In a (strict) substitution tiling, each rescaled prototile $\lambda t$ in $\lambda x$ is a union of tiles of $\sigma(x)$, but in a substitution-with-amalgamation, the tiles of $\sigma(x)$ may stick in and out of the tiles of $\lambda x$.

 An example of a substitution-with-amalgamation, for a tiling by marked hexagonal tiles, is shown in figure 4.
+Each small hexagon is rescaled by a linear factor of two, and the resulting large hexagon is replaced by four small hexagons.
+The union of the four small hexagons is not the corresponding large hexagon, yet the small hexagons associated to {\it all} the large hexagons yield a tiling of the plane, without gaps or overlaps.

 In this section we assume that $\calT$ is a nonperiodic substitution tiling space derived from a substitution-with-amalgamation $\sigma$.
 Since $\sigma$ maps $\calT$ to $\calT$, it induces a pullback map: $\sigma^*: H^1(\calT, \R^d) \mapsto H^1(\calT, \R^d)$.
 We decompose $H^1(\calT, \R^d)$ into (generalized) eigenspaces of $\sigma^*$.
 The largest eigenvalue, denoted $\lambda_{PF},$ equals the stretching factor and has multiplicity $d^2$.
 (In terms of P-equivariant cohomology, a basis for this space is $dz^i \otimes e_j$, where $e_1, \ldots, e_d$ is the standard basis for $\R^d$ and $z^1, \ldots z^d$ are Cartesian coordinates.)
 The corresponding eigenspace is denoted $PF(\calT)$.
 The span of the (generalized) eigenvectors with eigenvalues of magnitude strictly less than 1 is denoted $S(\calT)$.